Continuing Education and Training Requirements

 Intermediaries may fulfill the continuing education requirements by earning the required credit hours from courses taught in any or all of the major lines.
 If the required credit hours are not banked by the license expiration date, the license of the intermediary will be revoked and all appointments will be canceled.

 Excess credit hours accumulated during any reporting period cannot be carried forward to the next reporting period.
-A list of continuing education courses is available on Sircon's Web site at www.sircon.com by selecting "Look Up Education Courses/Credit" and following the prompts.
+A list of continuing education courses is available at www.statebasedsystems.com "course lookup with offerings."

 A resident intermediary holding only a limited line license does not need to complete continuing education requirements.